mjordan/islandora_dump_datastreams/README.md

     └── TN.jpg
 ```

-The names of the object subdirectories are derived from the object's PID so they are guaranteed to be unique.
+The names of the object subdirectories are derived from the source object's PID so they are guaranteed to be unique.
 The output produced for books and newspaper issues is consistent with the input documented in the READMEs for the [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch) and [Islandora Newspaper Batch](https://github.com/Islandora/islandora_newspaper_batch) modules.

 ## Usage in conjuction with the Islandora Batch with Derivs (and Islandora Book Batch and Islandora Newspaper Batch) modules